-The student interns, one of whom lived in the neighborhood and served on the committee, acted as resources.
+Five student interns, one of whom lived in the neighborhood and served on the committee, acted as resources.
 They were charged with tasks such as researching housing possibilities and gathering statistics on topics such as neighborhood property values and incomes.
 Barb Lickness from NRP came to several of the meetings to answer questions on the NRP process and requirements, and Don Snyder from City Finance came to familiarize the committee with the resources and programs that are available through the city and NRP, primarily for housing strategies.
+Several other community resource persons came to give information, particularly on housing ideas.